ThomasPfuhl/gdm/README.md

 There are some constraints for the database tables, in order to ensure the automatic generation of the User Interface:

+- Table names should be in lower case, contain only letters, numbers and the underscore.
 - Every table should have as its first column the auto_increment primary key `id`.
 - The second column should be a column with a human readable content, like .e.g `title` or `shortdescription`.
 - Foreign key columns should be built with the referenced table name in singular form, followed by `_id`.
-- Aggregations are displayed in special aggregated views, getting the necessary information from the following table, which is under complete control of the user.
+- Aggregations are displayed in special aggregated views, getting the necessary information from the following table, which is under complete dynamic control of the user.

         CREATE TABLE IF NOT EXISTS aggregations (
             `id`                    BIGINT UNSIGNED PRIMARY KEY AUTO_INCREMENT,